soil-initiative/gc/proposals/gc/Comparison.md

 ### Field Refinement

 The preexisting proposal has the ability to extend structures, corresponding to the new proposal's notion of automatic field inheritance.
-However, the preexisting does not support field refinement, forcing the schemes of classes (but not of class v-tables) to repeat the entire contents of their superclasses, and preventing classes from  extending superclasses defined in separate modules without knowing their entire contents.
+However, the preexisting proposal does not support field refinement, forcing the schemes of classes (but not of class v-tables) to repeat the entire contents of their superclasses, and preventing classes from  extending superclasses defined in separate modules without knowing their entire contents.

 ### Length